-Visual design is becoming one of the most important factors that influences users' affective experiences and their emotional bonds in online environments (cf. Hassenzahl and Tractinsky, 2006; Kim et al., 2009; Sánchez-Franco and Rondán, 2010; Tractinsky et al., 2000; Wolfinbarger and Gilly, 2003, among others).
-On the one hand, users seek pleasant fulfilment and deep emotional stimulation during consumption experiences.
+Visual design is becoming one of the most important factors that influences users' affective experiences and their emotional bonds in online environments (Hassenzahl & Tractinsky, 2006; Kim et al., 2009; Sánchez-Franco & Rondán, 2010; Tractinsky et al., 2000; Wolfinbarger & Gilly, 2003).
+On the one hand, users seek pleasurable fulfilment and deep emotional stimulation as part of the consumption experience.
 Accordingly, if users find virtual appearances pleasing, it is likely that both their state of mind and subsequent implied evaluations will be favourably enhanced.
-Our research thus becomes increasingly aware of the relevance of visual design in understanding attitudes towards the use of virtual tools.
+Our research has therefore led us to become increasingly aware of the relevance of visual design in understanding attitudes towards the use of virtual tools.
 Nevertheless, visual design is certainly not the only essential issue.
-Assuming that the study of web-based services is still at the exploratory stage, our research also proposes that the success of an e-learning tool depends partially on the users' perception of usefulness.
+Assuming that the study of web-based services is still at the exploratory stage, our research also proposes that the success of an e-learning tool depends partially on the users' perception of its usefulness.

-This study is, therefore, designed to investigate how the traditional usability concerns and visual aesthetics of elearning tools may be associated with learning and productivity and its consequences on perceived usefulness of adopting a user-centered perspective.
-Questions such as "How can our understanding of these drivers help us design desirable e-learning tools that learners really want to adopt?" naturally warrant a holistic motivational perspective in our research.
+This study is therefore designed to investigate how the traditional usability concerns and visual aesthetics of elearning tools may be associated with learning and productivity, and its consequences on the perceived usefulness of adopting a user-centered perspective.
+Questions such as "How can an understanding of these drivers help us design e-learning tools that learners really want to adopt?" naturally warrant a holistic motivational perspective in our research.

-$^{^\}star$ Manuel J. Sánchez-Franco.
-Tel.: +34-95-45-57504 ; fax: +34-95-45-56989 . $E\text{-}mail\ address}$: majesus@us.es
+Manuel J. Sánchez-Franco.
+Tel.: +34-95-45-57504 ; fax: +34-95-45-56989 .
+E-mail address: majesus@us.es